openspending/openspending/doc/model/design.rst

 The ``unique_keys`` property defines a set of attributes that can be combined to generate a unique identity for each entry in the dataset.
-The mechanism is explained in more detail in the sections below.
+The mechanism is explained in more detail in :ref:`physical-model`.

 ``currency`` is expected to be a valid, three-letter currency code, e.g.
 *EUR* or *USD*.
 All measures are by default assumed to be specified in